 As seen in the graphic, the organizational alignment supports the Engagement, Nurturing and Conversion of the buyer and also aligns to the content delivery at each buying stage, the lead qualification stages and the technology architecture.

 Decentralizing to Support Global Demand

-While many organizations look to centralize the Demand Generation function in their enterprise organizations, that model does not support the needs of a global organization.
+While many organizations look to centralize the Demand Marketing function in their enterprise organizations, that model does not support the needs of a global organization.
 How can a centralized organization in one region, properly support the needs of multiple regions?
-It does not work effectively and will reduce the success organizations are looking to achieve with demand generation.
+It does not work effectively and will reduce the success organizations are looking to achieve with Demand Marketing.
 It also often has a negative impact on consistency of message and brand across an organization.

 Figure 2: Demand Generation Center of Excellence Model

 As seen in the high-level DGCoE model, the organization is aligned by purchase stage and now has the ability to execute on the multiple types of content that are necessary.

 This model also supports a tighter alignment with sales and drives collaboration in developing a holistic demand generation approach that allows for a focus on quality leads and end-to-end engagement with the buyer— which is key.

 The changes that have occurred in the B2B space over the last few years show no signs of slowing down.
 Buyers are becoming increasingly savvy, their buying cycles are becoming more complex, and they are consuming more content than ever before.

 It is incumbent upon Chief Marketing Officers to put their teams in the best position possible to respond to these changes and ensure they are developing perpetual demand generation programs and improving their overall customer lifetime value.
 In order for this to be accomplished, an organizations structure must change to better align to the buyer and support their ongoing journey, end-to-end.